dabamos/openadms-node/docs/installation.rst

 NetBSD
 ~~~~~~
-For NetBSD, the rc.d script ``netbsd.rc`` can be used to start OpenADMS Node as
+For NetBSD, the rc.d script ``services/openadms.netbsd`` can be used to start
-a service.
-The script has to be moved and renamed to ``/etc/rc.d/openadms``.
+OpenADMS Node as a service.
+The script has to be copied and renamed to
+``/etc/rc.d/openadms``.
 OpenADMS must be installed to ``/usr/sbin/openadms/``.
-The configuration is
-expected to be in ``/usr/etc/openadms/openadms.json`` and the log file will be
+The configuration is expected to be in ``/usr/etc/openadms/openadms.json`` and
-located at ``/var/log/openadms.log``.
-OpenADMS starts with the privileges of
+the log file will be located at ``/var/log/openadms.log``.
+OpenADMS starts with
-user ``openadms``.
+the privileges of user ``openadms``.
 You can add the user with:

 ::